Centre for Postdoctoral Development in Infrastructure, Cities and Energy (C-DICE) Fellowship

 PhD Fellows are encouraged to interact closely with people and activities in the two Houses of Parliament, including Select Committees, MPs and Peers, their support services, ‘All-Party Parliamentary Group’ meetings and the very wide range of other activities at the Palace of Westminster.

 The fellowship can be carried out full-time for three months or a part-time option can be arranged if required.
-Successful applicants will complete their fellowship during 2023 with the start date to be agreed between the applicant, POST, Nuffield Foundation and the applicant’s supervisor.
+Successful applicants will complete their fellowship during 2024 with the start date to be agreed between the applicant, POST, the Nuffield Foundation and the applicant’s supervisor.

-The Nuffield Foundation POST Fellowship is open to any PhD student working in a natural, scientific or social science field.
+The Nuffield Foundation POST Fellowship is open to any PhD student working in a social science (or natural science) field.
 They may be undertaking or have recently completed their PhD study.
 ‘Recently completed’ applies to anyone whose university registration ended within the 12 months prior to the publication of this call for applications.
 The scheme is not open to those in the first year of their PhD.
 The full person specification can be found in the application guidance.

 Successful candidates will be required to complete pre-employment checks.
 This includes security vetting to Counter Terrorist Check (CTC) level.
 All successful candidates are required to pass these checks before an offer can be confirmed.